Lesson 2 – Turning a Few Cool Guitar Riffs into a Whole Piece

-In the previous lesson I showed how to play a few modern alt-rock and metal riffs.
-Playing a bunch of different cool riffs is good but playing the whole song is even better.
-Now it's time to take it to the next level and combine four pretty cool riffs into one metal song.
+In the previous lesson, I showed you how to play a few modern alt-rock and metal riffs.
+Playing a bunch of different solid riffs is good, but playing the whole piece is even better.
+Now it's time to take it to the next level and combine four pretty cool riffs into one metal track.

-Listen to the song
+Listen to the composition

 Now let's learn the song by small, manageable chunks, one step at a time.